 Think about it like a bath – turn on the taps and you add more water, pull out the plug and water flows out.
 The amount of water in the bath depends on both the input from the taps and the output via the plughole.
 To keep the amount of water in the bath at the same level, you need to make sure that the input and output are balanced.

-Net zero is important as it’s the best way we can tackle climate change by reducing global warming.
-What we do in the next decade to limit emissions will be critical to the future, which is why every country, sector, industry and each one of us must work together to find ways to cut the carbon we produce.Watch the video
+From countries and companies to individuals, tackling climate change is at the top of the agenda.
+Action taken to limit emissions in the next decade will be critical to the future, which is why every country, sector, industry and each one of us must work together to find ways to cut the carbon we produce.

 No. Although 'net zero' and 'carbon neutral' are often referred to interchangeably, and both result in CO2 being removed from the environment, the two terms are not the same.

 You’ve most likely heard the term ‘carbon neutral’ being used when referring tobusinesses.
 In this case, it’s often referring to their ambition to limit any increase in future carbon emissions, while using offsets to neutralise existing emissions.

 ‘Net zero’ on the other hand places much more focus on reducing carbon emissions as much as possible first, and only offsetting unavoidable, residual CO2 as a last resort.

 Organisations such as the Science Based Target initiative (SBTi) have developed pathways for companies to validate their net zero greenhouse gas reduction targets, and ensure they’re aligned with what science deems necessary to limit global warming to 1.5°C in the near-term.

 ‘Gross zero’, also known as ‘real zero’ refers to industry sectors (such as the energy sector) aiming to completely eliminate carbon emissions from their operations.

 At National Grid, we’re striving for our operational emissions to reach zero in absolute terms, rather than relying on large-scale offsetting or unproven removal technologies to meet our long-term climate commitments.